 How to Make a Vegan Banh Mi

 First, we marinate it in a simple spicy, savory sauce.
 Then we sauté and finish by roasting in the oven until tender.
 Mmm, roasty.

 Once the 3-ingredient sriracha mayo is made and the bread is toasted, it’s time to assemble!
 First aioli, then cauliflower, then pickled vegetables and garnishes.
 That’s it!

-We hope you LOVE this sandwich.
+We hope you LOVE this vegan banh mi.
 It’s:

 BIG on flavor

 Quick to make

 This would make the perfect meal when you’re craving a sandwich but want something more than PB&J. It’s the perfect marriage of textures, temperatures, and flavors.
 Enjoy as is or pair with these Vietnamese-inspired Spring Rolls!

 If you’re into cauliflower, also check out our Curried Cauliflower Wings, Cauliflower Rice Stir-Fry, Gochujang Cauliflower Wings, Curry Roasted Cauliflower Kale Salad, and The Best Whole Roasted Cauliflower.